-STATE ELIGIBLE IMMIGRANTS the Old Age Pension Health and Medical Fund.
-Since January 2014, however, this program has imposed a five-year (or longer) waiting period for new immigrants.
-Colorado residents under 250% FPL, regardless of immigration status, may be eligible for discounted health services through the Colorado Indigent Care Program (CICP).
-CICP is a reimbursement mechanism for hospitals and primary care clinics.
-Patients at or under 250% FPL, regardless of immigration status, have the right to hospital financial assistance, including screening for public health insurance programs, rate caps, payment plans, and protections from collections actions.
-State residents earning up to 300% FPL who don't qualify for health insurance under the ACA or other public programs are eligible for state-based assistance in purchasing individual coverage, regardless of their immigration status.
-Connecticut Lawfully residing children and pregnant people.
-1 Children under 12 years old, and effective July 1, 2024, 15 years and younger, regardless of immigration status; if they remain eligible, their coverage will continue until age 19.
-Prenatal care 2 and 12 months of postpartum care, regardless of the pregnant person's immigration status.
-Residents of nursing homes and persons receiving the Connecticut home care program for elders as of June 30, 2011, or who applied for these benefits on or prior to June 1, 2011.
+STATE ELIGIBLE IMMIGRANTS Patients earning at or under 250% FPL, regardless of immigration status, have the right to hospital financial assistance, including screening for public health insurance programs, limits on patient charges, payment plans, and protections from collections actions.
+State residents who don't qualify for health insurance under the ACA or other public programs can purchase individual coverage on the Colorado Connect platform.
+State residents earning up to 150% FPL may be eligible for state-based assistance in purchasing this coverage, regardless of their immigration status.
+Connecticut Lawfully residing children and pregnant people.1 Children under 15 years old, regardless of immigration status; if they remain eligible, their coverage will continue until age 19.
+Prenatal care2 and 12 months of postpartum care, regardless of the pregnant person's immigration status.
+Residents of nursing homes and persons receiving the Connecticut home care program for elders as of June 30, 2011, or are receiving nursing facility care and have applied for these benefits on or prior to June 1, 2011.
+In-home care is available to qualified, lawfully residing or formerly PRUCOL immigrants, if determined eligible prior to July 1997, and after July 1997 for qualified and lawfully residing immigrants after residing in Connecticut for 6 months.
+Qualified, lawfully residing, or formerly PRUCOL immigrants who are domestic violence survivors or persons with an intellectual disability are eligible without a six-month waiting period.
 Delaware Lawfully residing children and pregnant people.
 1 District of Columbia Adults, regardless of immigration status, may be eligible for health coverage through the DC Health Care Alliance.
-Children, regardless of immigration status, may be eligible for the Immigrant Children's Program (ICP), if ineligible for Medicaid.
-Florida Lawfully residing children.
+1 Children, regardless of immigration status, may be eligible for the Immigrant Children's Program (ICP), if ineligible for Medicaid.
+1 Florida Lawfully residing children.
 1 Children who do not meet the immigration status criteria for Medicaid or CHIP, but are otherwise eligible, can buy coverage at full cost under KidCare.
 Georgia Lawfully residing children and pregnant people.
-1
+1 Hawaii Children who are PRUCOL, and lawfully residing pregnant people.
+1 Seniors and people with disabilities who are qualified immigrants, parolees, and nonimmigrants receive coverage equivalent to Medicaid.
+Other lawfully present individuals under 100% FPL can receive state premium assistance in addition to federal subsidies under the health care marketplace created by the Affordable Care Act.
+A breast and cervical cancer control program is available to residents, regardless of their immigration status.